 - Put in the new filter with the arrow motioning toward the heater to prevent damage.

-Flat filters should be replaced monthly, while pleated filters should last around three months.
-You can also use a washable filter that you can use for about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to replace your filter more frequently.

 To make the procedure smoother down the road, use a permanent marker on your furnace housing or ductwork to indicate the airflow direction and filter size.